jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 process it as who hit the button first, regardless of the ping.

-But of course, this is mostly theoritical discussion.
+But of course, this is mostly theoretical discussion.
 If you are a gamer, you should have the lowest possible ping rate.